AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 Yes, you can access the offline content through IPad, Android tabs, and Smartphones.

-For more information on offline access, refer to&nbsp; [iPad and Android tablet users](feature-summary/ipad-android-tablet-users.md)&nbsp;feature.
+For more information on offline access, refer to  [iPad and Android tablet users](feature-summary/ipad-android-tablet-users.md) feature.

 +++

 +++How do I search for courses?

-You can search for any of the learning objects using free text search field in&nbsp;Catalog&nbsp;and&nbsp;Learning&nbsp;content tabs.
+You can search for any of the learning objects using free text search field in Catalog and Learning content tabs.

 Click the search field.
 You can search-as-you-type in this field.
 View the search results in the drop-down and choose the appropriate option to view the results.